mateuszjurewicz/tensorflow_speech_recognition/README.md

 would be important later on.
 In this case, we'll also want to listen to our examples.

-Below we can see, in order, the waveforms, spectrogams & MEL spectrograms and finally the chromagram visualizations of our data:
+Below we can see, in order, the waveforms, spectrogams and MEL spectrograms visualizations of our data:

 <p align="center">
   <img src="./imgs/notebook_one_waveform.png" alt="waveform image">